andrea-ballatore/facebook-city/README.md

 Derived data are stored in folder `data/analysis`.

+The dataset is compliant with the Association of Internet Researchers (AoIR) ethical guidelines: https://aoir.org/reports/ethics3.pdf

 ## Code

 For data protection issues, we cannot release fully reproducible code and data.
 However, the complete